 Most of the pro bloggers right now are receiving something like 60-90% of their blog traffic from Pinterest!

 Since you’re reading this post, I’m assuming you already know the importance of Pinterest for growing your blog – so I will skip that part and dive into the good stuff.

-NOTE: If you haven’t created your blog yet, or are just doing research- check out this post first, to set up your blog and learn everything a newbie would need to know before starting a blog.
+NOTE: If you haven’t created your blog yet, or are just doing research- check out this post first, to set up your blog in 10 minutes with my step-by-step tutorial.
 Then head back to this post to start boosting your traffic right away.

 1)Create Amazing Pins.
 (There’s more to it than you think).

-- Vertical Pins.They tend to do better with Pinterest’s ‘’Smart Feed’’ therefore, become more visible on the feed.
+- Vertical Pins.They tend to do better with Pinterest’s ‘’Smart Feed’’.
+Therefore, become more visible on your follower’s feeds.
 Having vertical pins is a must these days.
-If you use Canva, they are templates all ready to go with the exact dimensions needed for Pinterest graphics!
+If you use Canva, there are templates all ready to go with the exact dimensions needed for Pinterest graphics!
 You can also play around with using even longer pins.
 I know many bloggers have had huge success with this!

-- Use a keyword rich description.
-Use keywords that you think your ideal audience would be searching.
-And don’t forget to use those keywords in your image’s alt text, as well as in the description, and on the pin itself.
+- Use a Keyword Rich Description.
+Use keywords that you think your ideal audience would be searching for.
+And don’t forget to use those keywords in your image’s alt text, in the description, and on the pin itself.

-- Include a call to action.
-Have a call to action on your pin, and make sure your website URL is always present, on every pin.
+- Include a Call To Action.
+Have a call to action (CTA) on your pin, and make sure your website’s URL is always present, on every pin.
 If you have a content upgrade, this is the perfect place to show it off!